 Dr. Shadid is a board certified orthopedic surgeon with the American Board of Orthopedic Surgeons and is President of Genesis Orthopedics & Sports Medicine.
 He has been in practice since 1994 and specializes in advanced knee, hip, and shoulder conditions.
-He is a distinguished researcher, participating in consistent clinical studies on knee, shoulder, and hip conditions, specifically as it relates to innovative treatments for Osteoarthritis.
+He is a distinguished researcher, participating in consistent clinical studies on knee, shoulder, and hip conditions, specifically as it relates to innovative orthopedic treatments.
 He was also a pioneer in performing customized implants that are manufactured specifically for each patient’s individualized anatomy.
 He previously served as the team orthopedic physician for US National Soccer teams (both men and women’s).
-He is a frequent lecturer at national and international medical events, and is the past president of the DuPage County Medical Society.
+He is a frequent lecturer at national and international medical events, is a Board Member to the Illinois Association of Orthopedic Surgeons, and is the past president of the DuPage County Medical Society.
 His goal in healthcare is simple: free patients to move freely, without pain – available to all, regardless of one’s particular insurance plan.

 Andrew Shadid is the CEO of Genesis Orthopedics & Sports Medicine, a medical group, and INC 5000 awardee, seeking to increase healthcare equity through care cost reduction.
 After graduating from Wheaton College with a focus on social entrepreneurship, he performed graduate work (Bridge Program) at the Dartmouth Tuck School of Business.
 At Genesis, Andrew and team are tackling the increasing problem of healthcare inequity, as 25% of the United States population lacks access to adequate specialty care services.
 Andrew has been invited to speak on this work nationally and internationally, most notably at the United Nations Headquarters, to Members of Congress, at various colleges and universities, and at numerous healthcare conferences in the United States.
 Andrew frequently travels to the Middle East, often leading trips of students and leaders to Israel/Palestine.
 Modern Healthcare named Andrew as a 2022 Emerging Leader.
 Andrew is married to Maryam Bighash, is father to two sons, and is an avid soccer fan.